 - speech therapists

-ASDs can sometimes be complicated to diagnose.
-Your child may need a team of specialists to determine whether or not they have an ASD.
-The differences between ASDs and other types of development disorders are subtle.
+The differences between ASD and other types of development disorders are subtle.
 That’s why it’s important to see well-trained specialists and seek out second and third opinions.

 ASDs vary, and each child will have their own needs.

-Working with a team of specialists, your child’s educators will need to make their own assessments about what special services the child needs in school.
+Working with a team of specialists, your child’s educators will need to make their own assessments about what, if any, special services a child needs in school.
 This evaluation can happen independently of a medical diagnosis.

 - hearing and vision specialists

 - social workers

-- Why do you think my child does, or doesn't, have an ASD?
+- What factors make you suspect my child does, or doesn’t, have ASD?

 - How do we confirm the diagnosis?

-- If my child does have an ASD, is there a way to tell how severe it is?
+- If my child does have ASD, how can we determine the severity?

 - What changes can I expect to see in my child over time?

-- How much and what kinds of regular medical care will my child need?
+- What kinds of regular medical and therapeutic care will my child need?